Avon Tide Chart, Tide Times & Tide Schedule

 Does the chart account for wind and storms?

 No – the predictions are astronomical only.
-A strong NE wind can hold high tide on the beach for hours past the predicted low.
+A strong NE wind can hold water on the beach well past the predicted high.
 Always cross-check with the wind forecast.